-In Its Geography
+(b) In Its Geography.

 Likewise it has a geography of its own.
-It follows the history of two nations, briefly, in their travels and settlements throughout the entire continent of America.
-The geography, like the chronology, is an incidental part, but in its account of the form and relative position of various parts of the land, of mountains, valleys, rivers, seas, lakes, plains and isthmuses, and of the character of the different parts of the land as to climate, fertility, products, etc., we find a complete harmony.
+It follows the history of two nations (briefly) in their travels and settlements throughout the entire continent of America.
+The geography, like the chronology, is an incidental part, but in its account of the form and relative positions of various parts of the land, of mountains, valleys, rivers, seas, lakes, plains and isthmuses and of the character of www.LatterDayTruth.org the different parts of the land as to climate, fertility, products, etc., we find a complete harmony.
 So far as these places are identified we also find the geography to agree with the geography of the present time.

-As has been stated in regard to chronology, the writer of a fraudulent work would not risk exposure by embodying so much that would tend to expose the fraud.
-The facts that the Book of Mormon gives so particularly so many details, and that through them all a perfect harmony exists, are certainly strong points in favor of its truthfulness.
+As has been stated in regard to chronology, the writer of fraud would not risk exposure by embodying so much of the fraud.
+The fact that the Book of Mormon is so particular to give so many of these details and that through them all a perfect harmony exists, is certainly a strong point in favor of its truthfulness.